 Why Your House Is Not Selling

 In every area around the country, there are homes that sit for sale longer than most of the competition.
-For a homeowner, this can be not only frustrating but in some cases even expensive if the home prices are on an upward climb or the interest rates are changing.
+For a homeowner, this can be frustrating but in some cases even expensive if the home prices are on an upward climb or the interest rates are changing.
 Fortunately, there are some things that you can do as an owner to convince home buyers to take a second look at your home and hopefully put in an offer.
-Learn 11 reasons your house is not selling, plus your options!
+Learn 11 ideas of why your home is not selling, plus your options!

 Your Home is Much Larger Than the Other Homes in Your Area

-Most real estate agents will caution their clients AGAINST buying the best home in the neighborhood, for this very reason.
+Most real estate agents will caution their clients AGAINST buying the best home in the neighborhood.
 It normally takes longer to sell.
 Even though home prices are generally based on location and square footage, it logically makes sense that the biggest home would be the costliest.
 However, when emotion gets involved and people see that a home on the same street, with only one less bedroom, is much cheaper, their heart usually convinces them to pick the lesser price.

-You will need to sit down with your agent and find homes that may be in a neighborhood next to yours, or down the road, that is very similar to your home and priced the same or even higher.
+You will need to sit down with your agent and find homes that may be in a neighborhood next to your home, or down the road, that are very similar to your home and priced the same or even higher.
 This will be good information to give prospects when they ask, “why is your home more expensive than your neighbor’s?”